Codesai/practice-program-java/katas_java/mars-rover-movement/README.md

 # Mars Rover implementation exercise

 ### Description
-In this exercise we'll implement from scratch part of the [Mars Rover kata](https://anirudhbhargava7.wordpress.com/category/katas/).
+In this exercise we'll implement from scratch part of the Mars Rover kata.

-This is a summary of the part of the behavior of the rover that we'll implement:
+This is a summary of the behavior of the rover that we'll implement:

  - It's located on a grid at some point with coordinates (x,y) and facing a direction encoded with a character.